Spyguy001/Skyline/deliverables/iteration-03.plan.md

   - We plan to have more sync meeting than during last iteration.
-    Lack of clarity with assigned tasks and goals lead to delayed development of the desktop application during last iteration and we hope to tacle this problem by ensuring better communication
+    Lack of clarity with assigned tasks and goals lead to delayed development of the desktop application during last iteration and we hope to tackle this problem by ensuring better communication

   - Lack of concrete plans at the start of the previous iteration led to contradictory ideas, and numerous changes throughout development.